Taévaunn Prince

 Taévaunn Prince (born July 6, 1991) is a Canadian-Jamaican professional basketball player.
 Raised in Toronto, Prince finished his collegiate basketball career at Missouri Southern State University, where he was named NABC First Team All-American while leading the entire NCAA in scoring, averaging 26.7 points per game in 2016.
 Prince has performed professionally in South America, Africa, and Europe.

 Professional career

-After going undrafted in the 2016 NBA draft, Prince signed with the German team Scanplus Baskets Elchingen of the ProB, the third-tier basketball league in Germany.
-In his first professional game, he scored 24 points in a 105–74 victory for Wurzburg.
-He recorded his first professional double-double as he recorded 29 points and 10 rebounds in a 97–92 win over Licher Baren.
-He lamented that his stint in Germany was a successful one despite the adjustments that had to be dealt with.
+After going undrafted in the 2016 NBA draft, Prince began a seven-year international career by signing with ScanPlus Baskets Elchingen of Germany’s ProB.
+In his professional debut, he scored 24 points in a 105–74 victory over Würzburg.[1]
+He recorded his first professional double-double with 29 points and 10 rebounds in a 97–92 win over the Licher BasketBären.[2]
+Prince led Elchingen in scoring and helped the club reach the playoffs.

+He later continued his career in Spain’s FEB leagues, where he led his team in scoring and efficiency.
+Prince also competed in Africa during the Basketball Africa League qualification stage before playing in Venezuela’s top professional league, where he contributed as an efficient scorer and helped his club secure a playoff berth.

 3x3 career

 Prince played 3x3 basketball for the Jamaica men's national 3x3 team at the 2021 FIBA 3x3 AmeriCup, where the country finished sixth.